-63. This technological barrier could also be alleviated if the DOJ authorizes any of a multitude of alternative means pursuant to the authority granted it by Penal Code section 28205, subdivision (c), including but not limited to, instructions to DES users to proceed by selecting preauthorized designated options and identifying the firearm as an "other" in one of the "comment" fields within the DES.
+63. This technological barrier could also be alleviated if the DOJ authorizes any of a multitude of alternative means pursuant to the authority granted it by Penal Code section 28205, subdivision (c),

 64. DEFENDANTS have known of the deficiencies of the DES and intended them from inception, and since the introduction of the FAI Title 1, they have been requested to correct said defect, and have refused to do so, thereby barring the sale of the FAI Title 1.